Theodoric the Great: Legacy

-In terms of the early successor states' legacy following the Roman West's collapse, Ian Wood quipped:
+In terms of the early successor states' legacy following the Roman West's collapse, Ian Wood commented:

 Continuity of political ideology and organisational practice is clearest for Italy under Theodoric, which is not surprising, for he effectively took over what had been the central imperial bureaucracy, as can be seen in the Variae of Cassiodorus.
 Other rulers inherited the administrative offices of West Roman provinces, together with the authority of military officials, although they also imitated the style of imperial rulership.

 While historian John Julius Norwich, describing the lasting greatness of the Ostrogoth and former king of Italy, wrote:

 No other Germanic ruler, setting up his throne on the ruins of the Western Empire, possessed a fraction of his statesmanship and political vision; and when he died ...
 Italy lost the greatest of her early medieval rulers, unequalled until the days of Charlemagne.

 Memories of Theodoric's reign made him a hero of medieval German legends, as Dietrich von Bern, where the two figures have represented the same person.